FusionAuth/fusionauth-site/site/_posts/2022-03-10-announcing-fusionauth-1-35.md

 The request includes headers, so you may access any private APIs that are secured by an API key.
 You can make multiple requests to the same or different servers from within one lambda.
 You can also use other HTTP methods such as `POST`, allowing you to modify external databases during a lambda execution.

 The `response` object includes the body, status and headers.
-You can check to see if the API call succeeded and perform logic based on teh response status.
+You can check to see if the API call succeeded and perform logic based on the response status.

 Below we add the retrieved quote to the JWT claims, because who doesn't love a good movie quote?